 On July 20, DREAM.10 will host the final round of the welterweight grand prix, which will crown the promotion's first welterweight champion.
 Jason High, the only American in the tournament, is matched-up against the highly decorated jiu-jitsu world champion, Andre Galvao.
 On the opposite side of the semi-final bracket is a match between, Hayato "Mach" Sakurai and Marius Zaromskis.
 Staying true to tradition, the winner of both bouts will face off later on in the same night for the DREAM Welterweight Title.

-I was able to speak with "The Philippine Wrecking Machine" and he agreed to answer a few questions on his next fight:
+I got to speak with "The KCbandit" and he answered a few questions on his road towards the DREAM Welterweight title:

 Anton Tabuena: Who are you training with?
 Will your preparation be different since you could potentially have two fights in one night?